Understanding HTML as a Beginner

 <p> this is the fourth paragraph </p>

-HTML Table tags
+HTML Table Tags

 Creating a table with HTML is a little more technical than the heading and paragraph tags.
 The table tag starts with the opening tag <table> and ends with a closing tag </table>.
-However, when creating a table in HTML, there are separate tags for table headers, rows, and columns, all subsumed within the table tag.
+However, there are separate tags for table headers, rows, and columns.

-<th></th> defines the table header
+<th></th> defines the table header.

-<tr></tr> defines the table rows
+<tr></tr> defines the table rows.

 <td></td> defines the content or data inside the table.